robwent/joomlapure/README.md

 Out of the box the template can achieve 100% on Google's pagespeed analysis, dropping to 98% if adding images with no dimensions (which can be automatically optimized), and also dropping a percent or two if you add Google's own services like webfonts and analytics.

 Still in very early stages but stable enough to build a site out of!

+Don't forget to publish the system plugin, there is currently no warning if it is disabled and the template won't work without it.